what is a cast iron skillet used for

 Cast iron skillets are perfect for cooking over a campfire.
 They hold heat well and add a special flavor.
 I love using mine to make everything from breakfast eggs to comforting stews.
 It’s reliable for all my outdoor meals.

-To make the most of campfire cooking, starting the fire early is key.
+To make the most of campfire cooking, starting the fire early is crucial.
 This lets the wood turn into even, hot coals – the best for cooking.
 I follow the advice of many and opt for dried oak wood.
 It’s better than hickory or mesquite, which can make your food taste bitter.

 One of my favorite outdoor cooking activities is a Dutch oven cook-off.
 It’s a neat tradition where families make and share meals in their Dutch ovens.
 We then choose our favorite.
 This adds a fun challenge to our camping and helps me learn new cooking tricks.